 - Use observation skills to record children's behavior and maintain anecdotal records.

-- Work directly with parents providing verbal updates and interpreting their children's behavior; hold formal conferences with families including initial developmental history intake, spring review and home visits.
+- Work directly with parents providing verbal updates and interpreting their children's behavior; may conduct conferences with families including initial developmental history intake, spring review and home visits.

-- Supervise, guide and mentor undergraduate students observing or participating in the classroom; provide students with verbal and written feedback on their progress; demonstrate to undergraduate students the links between theory and actual classroom activity in support of the student's academic development.
+- Demonstrate to undergraduate students the links between theory and actual classroom activity in support of the student's academic development.

-- Design, produce and display program content and the children's work; write articles for school newsletters; present at parent seminars and early childhood conferences; provide tours for visitors.
+- Design, produce and document program content and the children's work; write articles for school newsletters; present at parent seminars and early childhood conferences; provide tours for visitors.

 Education & Experience:

-- Bachelor's degree in Early Childhood Education or Child Development, or equivalent education and courses in education and child development.
-Two years of experience teaching in the field of Early Childhood Education.
-Experience teaching in a laboratory school desirable.
+Bachelor's degree in Early Childhood Education or Child Development, or in a related field and courses in education and child development.
+Previous experience teaching young children.
+Experience in a laboratory school desirable.

 Certifications and Licenses: